 The chances of neonatal sepsis occurring are increased by premature birth, rupture of the mother’s membranes more than 24 hours before delivery, by the mother having Group B Streptococcus (GBS) infection whilst pregnant, having a previous baby with GBS, and maternal fever.

 There is a lack of reliable estimates of incidence and prevalence of sepsis, due to a lack of consistency of definitions used to describe sepsis and due to differences in coding practice between professionals and organisations, although various studies have taken place to define this.
-The UK Sepsis Trust estimates that in the UK, about 147,000 people are admitted to hospital with sepsis every year: 137,000 and 10,000 children.
+The following estimates are based on nationally available data:

 Since 2012, a lot of new material and information has been published about sepsis therefore the public and healthcare professionals are more aware; this has led to an increase in the number of people identified and diagnosed with sepsis.